springernature/frontend-playbook/writing/house-style.md

 ### Technical writing

 When expressing technical concepts, you'll need to use technical language.
 This may be complex, contain jargon, or seem formal.
 That's ok!
 Technical writing isn't for a general audience.
-Your priorities must be clarity, brevity, and accuracy, not the emotional impact of your words.
+Your priorities must be clarity, brevity, and accuracy.
+If you think your reader may need additional context to understand a concept, link out to external resources.

 All of the advice in the [plain English](#plain-english) section applies.
 Additionally: